Law - Political Science - Administration

 Admission

-- In continuing education: to employees and job seekers holding the required diplomas or having obtained a validation of their professional experience (VAE/VAP).
+• Continuing education: employees and job seekers with the required degrees or who have obtained validation of their professional experience (VAE/VAP).

-- an admission stage: all candidates whose applications have been accepted are auditioned
+• an admission stage: all candidates whose applications have been accepted are invited to an audition

 Read more